Isaac36Y/Isaac36Y/README.md

 ### What I'm building right now

-**Operations & Management system for a water district** An offline-first PWA that replaces a retired foreman's decades of institutional knowledge with an asset registry, task/project/log system, and a live dispatch board.
+**Operations & Management system for a water district** - An offline-first PWA that replaces a retired foreman's decades of institutional knowledge with an asset registry, task/project/log system, and a live dispatch board.
 A real client with a problem and a solution that will change their workflow for the better.
 This is the project that is helping me fine-tune service workers, IndexedDB sync, and conflict resolution.
 `React` · `TypeScript` · `Supabase` · `PWA / offline-first`

-**Ascent Interrupt** *(passion project)*
-A roguelike deckbuilder in the spirit of Slay the Spire, themed around hacking your way up a corporate tower, terminal-and-circuit-board aesthetic.
+**Ascent Interrupt** *(passion project)** - A roguelike deckbuilder in the spirit of Slay the Spire, themed around hacking your way up a corporate tower, terminal-and-circuit-board aesthetic.
 Built with a strict sim/UI architectural split so the game logic is fully testable and headless.
 Thoroughly enjoying my time with this one and hand writing the whole thing(except testing but can you blame me?).
 `Vite` · `React` · `TypeScript`

 ---